Engr-Bokes/Scissor1/README.md

 Start the frontend server:
 npm start

-The frontend will run on http://localhost:3000.
+The frontend will run on http://localhost:3000. (the one I hosted online is: https://scissor-url-shortner.hostless.app )

 Usage
 User Registration and Login